MishaFrenkman/getWifiPass/README.md

 # getWifiPass
-####Easy script to get SSID and Shared-Secret of connected Wifi Network for OS X
+####Easy script to get SSID and Shared-Secret of connected Wifi Network for macOS

 How-to: